-The land use plan regulates development in the UDA.
+The land use plan regulates development and states the preferred form of development in the UDA.

 The infrastructure plan details the infrastructure necessary to support the land use plan for the UDA.

 The implementation strategy describes other strategies and mechanisms that the ULDA will use to complement the land use plan and the infrastructure plan to achieve the outcomes for the UDA.